esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_boxmodel.png
     :align: center

+- *bounding box*: the box defined with ``width`` and ``height`` of the widgets (pixels of parent content area percentage; not drawn, just for caculations)
-- **bounding box**: the width/height of the elements.
+- *border*: the border line, drawn on the inner side of the bounding box (pixels)
-- **border width**: the width of the border.
+- *outline*: the outline, drawn on the outer side of the bounding box (pixels)
-- **padding**: space between the sides of the widget and its children.
+- *padding*: space to keep between the border of the widget and its content or children (*I don't want my children too close to my sides, so keep this space*).
-- **content**: the content area which is the size of the bounding box reduced by the border width and padding (it's what's referenced as the ``size_content`` option of certain widgets).
+- *content*: the content area which is the size of the bounding box reduced by the border width and padding (it's what's referenced as the ``size_content`` option of certain widgets).

-The border is drawn inside the bounding box.
-Padding sets the space on the inner sides of the border.
-It means *I don't want my children too close to my sides, so keep this space*.
-The outline is drawn outside the bounding box.

 You can adjust the appearance of widgets by changing the foreground, background and/or border color, font of each of them.
 Some widgets allow for more complex styling, effectively changing the appearance of their parts.

+**Styling options:**

 - **bg_color** (*Optional*, :ref:`color <lvgl-color>`): The ID of a configured color, or hexadecimal representation of a RGB color for the background of the widget.
 - **bg_grad_color** (*Optional*, :ref:`color <lvgl-color>`): The ID of a configured color, or hexadecimal representation of a RGB color to make the background gradually fade to.